shelbybachman/RA-tutorial-2019/05-R_part4/index.md

 ## Next week

-- How to read a scientific paper
+**Topic**: How to read a scientific paper

-- In 2 weeks, we will start learning MATLAB!
+In 2 weeks, we will start learning MATLAB!
+If you don't have MATLAB installed already, please download it [here](https://www.mathworks.com/academia/tah-portal/university-of-southern-california-623588.html). (*Scroll down to "Sign In and Get Started".)
+You will need to log in with your USC credentials and create a MathWorks account.
+Email me if you have any problems with the download process!